bharatk21k/lesscode-iac/README.md

 ### Microservice

+If you want to create a microservice infrastruture and deploy API, MQ service, use the scripts below.
 Currently it only supports building a microservice in AWS.
-So create the follwoing terraform scripts for a new cluster deloyment.

 main.tf
 ```